Bulimia Weight Loss – Fact or Fiction?

 Logic would say that by exercising enough you should be able to burn off the calories eaten.
 A notion validated by the plethora of machines and gadgets available, that tell you how many calories you are burning.

 Again, all is not what it seems: Whilst you can possibly manage or lose weight for a time through exercise – Mother Nature has her eye on you.

-Science now shows that weight loss through exercise is a myth and over-exercising, especially when used to compensate for eating, over-eating or bingeing, poses serious physical and mental health risks.
+Science now shows that weight loss through exercise is a myth.
+And over-exercising, especially when used to compensate for eating, over-eating or bingeing, and or to create a calorie deficit, in an attempt to lose weight, can pose serious physical and mental health risks.

 The truth is whilst exercise makes your body more efficient at burning calories, due to your metabolism being raised, it also has a tendency to INCREASE your appetite**.